 If you want to have a custom booking experience on your own website, you can.

-To do so, you will need to sign up for and log into Mindbody’s “Branded web tools” to set up the appointment widget.
+To do so, you must sign up for and log into Mindbody’s “Branded web tools” to set up the appointment widget.

 What is most confusing about Mindbody is that there appears to be no other direct way for your business to offer online booking.